waimea-cpy/flask-basic-app-setup/SETUP.md

 3. Select this repo from the list

+### Configure the Web App

-4. In the deployment settings, set the following:
+1. In the deployment settings, set the following:

     - Name: Can customise if you wish
     - Language: **Python 3**